 UNC Global Radiology, a chapter of RAD-AID International, aims to create a global radiology community through education, collaboration, and innovation.
-The UNC-Chapel Hill RAD-AID Chapter was founded in 2012 by the division and the UNC School of Medicine Department of Radiology.
+The UNC-Chapel Hill RAD-AID Chapter was founded in 2012 by the division with the UNC School of Medicine’s Department of Radiology.

 The division offers two global health opportunities for student technologists in Malawi and Switzerland.
 Global Student Ambassadors participate in learning opportunities that contribute within established partnerships for a sustainable impact and receive mentorship on best practices within global health pathways.

 Inception-to-Date Snapshot of Global Health Travel (2013 – 2019)

 4 UNC student technologists to the United Kingdom